-Title Managing People

-Level 4

-Credit Value 6

-Unit Ref.
-No. D/503/1176

-Learning outc omes Assessment criteria

-1. Understand a range of human resource practices in housing organisations.
-1.1.
-Describe the practice of; Staff selection and recruitment.
-Staff training, development and ap Motivation and communication.
-Equality and diversity in relation to managing people.
-1.2.
-Identify good practice examples of Staff selection and recruitment.
-Staff training, development and ap Motivation and communication.
-Equality and diversity in relation to managing people. : ppraisal.

-2. Know ho team. ow to manage a 2.1.
-Summarise theories for managing 2.2.
-Explain the importance of teamwo 2.3.
+Managing People Level 4 Credit Value 6 Unit Ref.
+No. D/503/1176 Learning outco omes Asses Assessment criteria Understand a range of human resource practices in housing organisations. ) ) 1.2.
+Staff training, development and appraisal 2.
+Know ho team. w to manage a 2.1.2.2.2.3.2.4.
+Summarise theories for managing teams.
+Explain the importance of teamwork.
 Discuss how conflict can be resolved within teams.
-2.4.
-Evaluate approaches for managing dispersed workforce effectively. rk. ⁄ed

-3. Know ho change. ow to manage 3.1.
-Review theories and models for m change.
+Evaluate approaches for managing a dispersed workforce effectively.
+3. Know ho change. w to manage 3.1.
 3.2.
-Evaluate how a particular change been managed at a housing organ has

-and their ibilities for safe at work.
-4.1.
+Review theories and models for managing change.
+Evaluate how a particular change has been managed at a housing organisation.
+4. Understa responsi practice bilities for safe 4.1.
+4.2.
 Summarise the risks that staff may experience as part of their working practice.
-4.2.
-Explore policy and practice for mir risks to staff.)
+Explore policy and practice for minimizing risks to staff.

-Additional information about the unit